2-group global symmetries, hydrodynamics and holography: Introduction

-which is absent in the theory where the global symmetry is a simple product between a zero-form $U(1)$ and a one-form $U(1)$.

 We also build a minimal holographic model dual to a QFT with 2-group global symmetry.
-The bulk fields consist of gauge fields $\CA_{a}, \CB_{ab}$ that encode the data of $(a_\mu, \la j^\mu\ra)$ and $(b_{\mu \nu}, \la J^{\mu \nu}\ra$ governed by the action that is invariant under the bulk 2-group gauge transformation:
+The bulk fields are gauge fields $\CA_{a}, \CB_{ab}$ that encode the data of $(a_\mu, \la j^\mu\ra)$ and $(b_{\mu \nu}, \la J^{\mu \nu}\ra$ governed by an action that is invariant under the bulk 2-group gauge transformation:

 where $\CH = d\CB - \hat\kappa \CA\wedge d\CA$ is the 2-group field strength.
-We propose a holographic dictionary as well as associate the macroscopic degrees of freedom to Wilson lines and surfaces in the bulk and well as their transformation properties.
-We check that this model exhibit equilibrium current $ j^\mu_{cov} =0$ for general density $\rho_a,\rho_b$.
-The spectrum of the chiral mode at $\rho_a =0$ discussed above is found in the quasinormal mode of the holographic model and we confirm that its speed of sound agrees with the hydrodynamic prediction.
+We propose a holographic dictionary as well as associate the macroscopic degrees of freedom with Wilson lines and surfaces in the bulk, explaining their transformation properties.
+We check that this model exhibits the equilibrium current $ j^\mu_{cov} =0$ for general density $\rho_a,\rho_b$.
+The spectrum of the chiral mode at $\rho_a =0$ discussed above is found in the quasinormal mode of the holographic model, and we confirm that its speed of sound agrees with the hydrodynamic prediction.